Star Wars

 Buzz Goes Gaming: Star Wars Rivals EGS Premier Set (Funko)

-This new department will be an occasional series that will take a quick look at a game our gaming release with card elements -- essentially a breakdown of what's in a box, but not the typical kind of a Buzz Break.
+This new department will be an occasional series that will take a quick look at a game or gaming release with card elements -- essentially a breakdown of what's in a box, but not the typical kind of a Buzz Break.
 (Buzz isn't a gamer so this will just be what's in a box vs. gameplay analysis.)
 Maybe there's a box you'd want to see busted?
 Send Buzz an email at BlowoutBuzz@blowoutcards.com.

 --